 For simplicity of presentation, we introduce the following notations

-The asymptotic expansions of eigenvalues of the Morley element are based on the decomposition in the following theorem. \begin{Th} Suppose that $(\lambda , u )$ is the solution of Problem \eqref{variance} with $u \in V\cap H^{\frac{9}{2}}(\Om,\mathbb{R})$, and $(\Mlam, \Mu)$ is the corresponding discrete eigenpair of Problem \eqref{discrete} by the Morley element.
+The asymptotic expansion of eigenvalues by the Morley element is based on the decomposition in the following theorem. \begin{Th} Suppose that $(\lambda , u )$ is the solution of Problem \eqref{variance} with $u \in V\cap H^{\frac{9}{2}}(\Om,\mathbb{R})$, and $(\Mlam, \Mu)$ is the corresponding discrete eigenpair of Problem \eqref{discrete} by the Morley element.
 If the triangulation is uniform, it holds that